pvillega/old-blog-source/about/index.md

 This is my personal page, built using [Octopress][9] and deployed to Github pages.
 I had an [old site][1] that I built myself using Play Framework, but going that path was trying to reinvent the wheel.
 A nice experience, not so practical.
 So I decided to migrate it to what you see.

-I've never been a huge fan of the blog templates.
-I hate layouts in which you seem to be forced to write just to not show that you didn't for the last month.
-Hard to show you were coding instead.
-So, if you see a lack of posts, check my [Github profile][3].
-I may be busy in there.
+Life happens and I have periods in which I can't blog as much as I'd like.
+If you see a lack of posts, check my [Github profile][3].
+I may be busy in there, or in some other non-public engagement.

 Feel free to [clone][2] and deploy your own version of this site if you like it.
 If you have comments on the site or its content, please [contact me][4].
 I promise I'm a nice guy, and I'll try to answer.
 Of course you are not required to, but I would really appreciate it.